sajibtariq/reproducible-research-IA369Z/README.md

 Step 2:  Run the cell that contains  **%run ~/reproducible-research-IA369Z/dev/rfc.ipynb** this line

+## Execute the Work: Option 3

-**Option 3:** Partially exucute if not able to perfom Option 1/2 or want to skip Opetion 1/2 (more spceficallly skip testbed setup, data generation and raw data preprocess steps)
+**Partially exucute if not able to perfom Option 1/2 or want to skip Opetion 1/2 (more spceficallly skip testbed setup, data generation and raw data preprocess steps)**

 ```bash
 Envirionment Setup- I woudl suggest use ubuntu 18.04